Real-time DeFi data across multiple chains: Which indexing platforms supports this?

 Why cross-chain real-time indexing is hard

-Most blockchain indexers were not built for cross-chain, real-time workloads.
-They were designed for a simpler environment with a single chain, predictable block times, and use cases that could tolerate delays.
-That model breaks down as soon as applications require live data from multiple networks at once.
+Most Blockchain indexers were not designed for cross-chain, real-time workloads.
+They were designed in the early days of blockchain, a time when applications ran on a single chain, with predictable block times, and use cases that could tolerate delays.

 Why?